ankushgupta05/Software-E-For-Placement/Restfull API /README.md

 I can also make a super short 1-line version that’s perfect for interviews.
 Do you want me to do that?

+Here’s the simple definition with full forms included:

+---

+Q: What is the difference between REST and SOAP?

+A:

+REST (Representational State Transfer): A simple and fast way for apps to communicate over the web, usually using JSON.

+SOAP (Simple Object Access Protocol): A strict and formal way to exchange data between apps, always using XML.

+---

+Do you want me to add a super short version for interviews too?